 Another in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet Ronald…

-Ronald has been at Uphill Junior School since April 2016.
-At the end of his first academic year he achieved top marks across all subjects and he has continued to do well in Primary 5, maintaining his position at the top of his class right through to Primary 7.
+Ronald joined Uphill Junior School in April 2016.
+At the end of his first academic year he achieved top marks across all subjects and he continued to do well, maintaining his position at the top of his class right through to Primary 7.

 Ronald had a difficult start in life.

-Three years ago his parents divorced and they both disappeared, leaving four children to fend for themselves in Kampala.
-They were spotted by a neighbour who helped them to catch a long distance bus back to Fort Portal in western Uganda where their grandmother lives.
+His parents divorced and disappeared, leaving four children to fend for themselves in Kampala.
+They were spotted by a neighbour, who helped them onto a long-distance bus to Fort Portal in western Uganda where their grandmother lived.
 His parents have never been in contact and his grandmother could not afford to send all the children to school on a regular basis.

 When he grows up he would like to become a pilot, inspired by the Uphill Chairman perhaps?